Pros / You can order one card at a time to compare cards or confirm you like a card before ordering in bulk.

 Verdict / Postable is a good service if you want to keep it simple.
 There is a selection of attractive template designs for cars and postcards, and the sample card we created scored high points among our testers.

 Postable is a good photo card service with plenty of template options for all the major holidays and events of all kinds.
 Many of the designs on the website are simple but nicely conceived and formatted, without a lot of the busy or dated elements that we saw on some sites.
 While there is only one paper option for cards, it is a good one, and you can go the postcard route if you want to save money.
 We ordered a card that tested well among our panelists.
-Despite the lack of options in some areas, this is a solid photo card service.
+However, the lack of options in some areas, and the super high price of the cards makes it a less-than-desirable choice.

 Postable has an attractive, functional website that is relatively easy to navigate.
 From the main page, you can do a search for Christmas photo cards and it will take you directly to its selection of templates.
 You can also click on the card prompt on the main page and scroll through the various template categories.
 However, there are no filters for photo orientation or size to narrow your search to landscape or portrait designs.
 You also can’t preview photos in a variety of templates at the same time.